The mass of the exo-Venus Gliese 12 b, as revealed by HARPS-N, ESPRESSO, and CARMENES

 \subsection{Atmospheric mass loss}

 Gliese 12\,b is also an intriguing target for transmission spectroscopy in the Lyman-$\alpha$ line.
 Lyman-$\alpha$ observations can reveal escaping hydrogen gas during exoplanet transits \citep{VidalMadjar2003}, but interstellar absorption and geocoronal emission often obscure the line core, leaving observations to be sensitive only in the high-velocity line wings \citep[e.g.][]{Ehrenreich2015}.
-Nearby systems with high systemic RVs offer both higher flux and weaker interstellar absorption and will offset the interstellar absorption line core from the stellar emission line core.
-This allows to reveal information content at lower velocities and these targets are thus ideal for these studies. regg At a distance of $12.2$\,pc and a systemic velocity of $51.2$\,km\,s$^{-1}$, the Gliese 12 system satisfies both of these criteria.
-Using the serendipitous detection of X-ray emission from Gliese 12 by \textit{XMM-Newton} \citep[$F_\mathrm{X} = 6.8\pm2.4\times10^{-15}$ erg~cm$^{-2}$~s$^{-1}$;][]{Webb2020} and the \citet{Linsky2013} relation between Lyman-$\alpha$ and X-ray flux, we expect Gliese 12 to have an intrinsic Lyman-$\alpha$ flux of $1.1\times10^{-13}$~erg~cm$^{-2}$~s$^{-1}$.
-Based on the modest column density of neutral hydrogen predicted by the Colorado LISM model \citep{Redfield2000} of $N_\mathrm{H} = 1.1\times10^{18}$~cm$^{-2}$ and the high systemic RV, we expect Gliese 12\,b to be a suitable target for Lyman-$\alpha$ transmission spectroscopy.
+Nearby systems with high systemic RVs offer both higher flux and weaker interstellar absorption, and offset the interstellar absorption line core from the stellar emission line core.
+This allows to reveal information content at lower velocities and these targets are thus ideal for these studies.

+At a distance of $12.2$\,pc and a systemic velocity of $51.2$\,km\,s$^{-1}$, the Gliese 12 system satisfies both of these criteria.
+Using the serendipitous detection of X-ray emission from Gliese 12 by \textit{XMM-Newton} \citep[$F_\mathrm{X} = 6.8\pm2.4\times10^{-15}$ erg~cm$^{-2}$~s$^{-1}$;][]{Webb2020} and the \citet{Linsky2013} relation between Lyman-$\alpha$ and X-ray flux, we expected Gliese 12 to have an intrinsic Lyman-$\alpha$ flux of $1.1\times10^{-13}$~erg~cm$^{-2}$~s$^{-1}$.
+Based on the modest column density of neutral hydrogen predicted by the Colorado LISM model \citep{Redfield2000} of $N_\mathrm{H} = 1.1\times10^{18}$~cm$^{-2}$ and the high systemic RV, we expected Gliese 12\,b to be a suitable target for Lyman-$\alpha$ transmission spectroscopy.
 It will soon be observed for this purpose by \textit{HST} GO 17600 (PI: Vissapragada).

-We additionally simulated the past evaporation history of Gliese\,12\,b in order to determine whether a H/He-rich envelope would have survived to the present day under X-ray irradiation from its host star.